gustavofsantos/react-state-management/project-example/README.md

 ## Features of the first MVP

+The first MVP will be free to use 🙌, but with some limitations that is listed in the next section.

 * Users will be able to create an account using Github
 * Users will be able to delete their account
   * When delete an account, all data related to that account should be deleted